moomle0000/linux-commands/README.md

 `zip Files`
-ZIP is not as prevalent in Linux but is well supported by the zip andunzip commands.
+ZIP is not as prevalent in Linux but is well supported by the zip and unzip commands.

   - -f   freshen: only changed files
   - -u   update: only changed or new files